Geometric Mixing, Peristalsis, and the Geometric Phase of the Stomach: Results

+Stomach contractions that correspond to a standing wave are akin to a zero-area reciprocal loop.
+As we anticipated for the journal-bearing case, reciprocal loops induce flow which does not generate any mixing.
+This is shown in Fig.~\ref{standing}(b) where the concentration field after 20 cycles of the boundaries deforming as a standing wave is depicted.
+Since the induced geometric phase is null, mixing is only controlled by (slow) diffusion.

 The importance of the geometric mixing in the stomach may be appreciated by reference to instances in which it is disrupted.
 The stomach is like the heart, with electrical activity from a pacemaker region stimulating oscillations; in this case being traveling waves of peristalsis.
-If this system is not working correctly, there can be gastroparesis or gastric fibrillation \cite{lin,rinaldi}, in which the peristaltic waves become disordered.
-In our terms, there is poor mixing or no mixing in gastroparesis because there is not a loop around the space of forms, so no geometric phase, and instead random peristaltic waves induce only mixing and unmixing.
+If this system is not functioning correctly, there can be gastroparesis or gastric fibrillation \cite{lin,rinaldi}, in which the peristaltic waves become disordered.
+We have generated such disordered deformations by interspersing peristaltic waves whose propagation velocities $c$ are chosen randomly from a uniform distribution of zero mean.
+The scalar field $\chi$ remains almost unmixed compared to the peristaltic case after an equivalent integration time, with mixing mostly controlled again by slow diffusion (Fig.~\ref{standing}(c)).
+Thus, in our terms, there is poor mixing or no mixing in gastroparesis because there is not a loop around the space of forms, so no average geometric phase, and instead random peristaltic waves induce only mixing and unmixing.

+To compare the degree of mixing in the three cases considered herein (peristalsis (pw), stationary (sw) and random (rw) waves), we calculate for each cycle the variance of the spatial concentration field \cite{Stroock02,Thiffeault2012}, $\sigma=\left\langle(\chi-\langle\chi\rangle)^2\right\rangle^{1/2}$, where $\langle\rangle$ denotes the spatial average.
+Fig.~\ref{standing} (a) represents the evolution of $\sigma$ with the number of cycles.
+It reveals the higher mixing efficiency realized in peristalsis by geometric mixing.